Help Us Reach Our Monthly Goal of $1200.

 - We held Democratic National Committee Chairman Tom Perez accountable when we showed that he had stumbled in his pledge to eliminate unpaid internships.

-- In Chattanooga, Payday broke the story of how low wages and school bus privatization contributed to the death of five children in Chattanooga.
-Then, we cut a syndication deal with the African-American owned Chattanooga News Chronicle to get Payday’s stories on the crash in print to its 30,000 readers.
+- In Chattanooga, Tenn., Payday broke the story of how low wages and school bus privatization contributed to the death of five children in Chattanooga.
+We then cut a syndication deal with the African-American owned Chattanooga News Chronicle to get Payday’s stories on the crash in print to its 30,000 readers.

-- Before Randy “Iron Stache” Bryce was a national sensation, Mike Elk crashed on his son’s bed for a week in Racine and broke the story of his run against House Speaker Paul Ryan.
+- Before Randy “Iron Stache” Bryce was a national sensation, Mike Elk crashed on his son’s bed for a week in Racine, Wisc., and broke the story of his now-viral run against House Speaker Paul Ryan.

-- We just so happened to be there in Baltimore when news broke that the city’s Democratic Mayor vetoed legislation raising the city’s minimum wage to $15 an hour.
+- We just so happened to be there in Baltimore when news broke that the city’s Democratic mayor vetoed legislation that would have raised the city’s minimum wage to $15 an hour.

-- Through our weekly Payday Report newsletter, we showed how Southern nonprofits receive on average only 1/10th of the national average of foundation funding.
+- Through our weekly Payday Report newsletter, we showed how Southern nonprofits receive, on average, only one-tenth of the national average of foundation funding.

-- Finally, on Mike Elk’s 31st Birthday, he covered the 90th birthday of an Italian Resistance fighter in New Castle, Delaware.
+- Finally, on Mike Elk’s 31st Birthday, he covered the 90th birthday of an Italian Resistance fighter in New Castle, Del.

 Join today by paying dues monthly or yearly (our preference is yearly – we’ll keep more of the money that way):